-Perform this task if the Lucent INTUITY system connects to the switch through a PI without an EIA port and an MPDM.
+You must perform this task if the Lucent INTUITY system connects to the switch through a PI without an EIA port and an MPDM or through SCI and an MPDM.

-Use the following procedure to assign the MPDM.
-As you perform the task, refer to Worksheet D: Assign the Data Link for System 75, DEFINITY G1, G3i, G3i-Global, G3s, and G3vs Switches, in Chapter 2, "Switch Integration Planning".
+As you perform this procedure, see Worksheet D: Assign the Data Link for System 75, DEFINITY G1, G3, and R5/6 Switches (other than G3r, R5/6r and R6cis) in Chapter 2, "Switch Integration Planning".